albertodonato/query-exporter/README.rst

   configuration
 - run ``sudo snap restart query-exporter``

-The snap has builtin support for the following databases:
+The snap has support for connecting the following databases:

 - MySQL
 - PostgreSQL